 Optional (Upgrade The Transformer)

 If you have a door chime as old as ours, you’ll probably have to upgrade your transformer as well.
-The fancier/newer doorbells like the Nest Hello instructions say they require the installation of a higher voltage transformer than the old units.
+The fancier/newer doorbells like the Nest Hello instructions say they require the installation of a higher voltage transformer than the old units, like this one.
 It’s just a little rectangle that changes the power type from regular 120V power that is used throughout the rest of your home (outlets, etc.) to low-voltage power that the doorbell system uses.
 Sometimes it’s in the box the chime was attached to, sometimes it’s somewhere else.
 We got lucky and were able to upgrade it right in the box – you just need something between 16-24V AC.
-This is the one we used.
 Installing it was super easy.

 - Make sure the power is off.

 - Unscrew the skinny, low voltage wires from the two (sometimes three) screws on the front of the transformer.